ameshkov/safari-blocker/DEVELOPMENT.md

 ### `content-blocker` and `content-blocker-ios`

 Located in `/content-blocker` and `content-blocker-ios`.
-These are similar apps with the only difference is that `content-blocker` is for macOS and `content-blocker-ios` is for iOS.
+These are similar apps with the only difference being that `content-blocker` is for macOS and `content-blocker-ios` is for iOS.

 The app is a Safari content blocking extension which simply loads JSON files